mdmower/CollapseRegionExtension/README.md

 ### Configurable Commands

-Two commands are added to the Outlining menu: "Expand all regions" and "Collapse all regions".
+Three commands are added to the Outlining menu: "Expand all regions", "Collapse all regions", and "Toggle all regions".

 These commands are exposed to Visual Studio as:

 - `RegionManagement.Expand` - Default shortcut: CTRL+R, CTRL+Num +
 - `RegionManagement.Collapse` - Default shortcut: CTRL+R, CTRL+Num -
+- `RegionManagement.Toggle` - Default shortcut: CTRL+R, CTRL+Num \*

 ... and can be remapped in Tools > Options > Environment > Keyboard.